 - Registry Science

-Professor John McNeil, Head of School and Head of Department, speaks about the PhD in SPHPM.
+Professor John McNeil, Head of the School of Public Health and Preventive Medicine, speaks about the PhD program:

 For more information, see the SPHPM Doctoral Information Handbook (1MB, PDF)

 For information on current PhD opportunities contact SPHPM Doctoral Coordinator Dr Elizabeth Douglas email@example.com

 Progress of PhD students with SPHPM is facilitated by a strong research environment with an extensive program of NHMRC funded research; access to extensive infrastructure support including:

 · data management,